rsommerard/hostview-upload/README.md

 ### Production

 On the production server we start several upload app instances behind a Nginx proxy for load balancing in-coming traffic.
 All running apps write received files to a shared volume container (mounted on the host).
-In addition, the app contains a cron-job container to move received files to the target data server.

 To launch the production instance, do:

     docker-compose -f prod.yml -d up

+In addition, you need to configure a cron-job on the host to move data from the data volume folder to ucn for processing.
+Example below:

+### Production: muse.inria.fr

+The muse server is 32-bit, hence no Docker.
+The app is installed to /home/nodeapp/apps/hostviewupload.
+The app is managed with PM2 that takes care of running a cluster of instances + load balancing.
+To start, run:

+    sudo -u nodeapp pm2 start processes.json

+Add the same cron-job as above to move the data from the incoming folder to ucn for processing.